hollisma/hollisis.me/content/education/blurb/MeSmart.md

-Here are some things I learned in school.
+Here are some things I learned at Princeton.

 TODO: add junior / senior year courses